Hossam-H22/Sarahah-App-API/README.md

 * **User**
   * `GET /user/profile`: Retrieve details of a profile user.
   * `GET /user/:id/profile`: Retrieve details of a specific profile user to share it.
-  * `PATCH /user/password`: Update password of the user.
+  * `PATCH /user/password`: Update the password of the user.
-  * `PATCH /user/profilePic`: Upload profile image of user.
+  * `PATCH /user/profilePic`: Upload the profile image of the user.
-  * `PATCH /user/profileCovPic`: Upload cover images for user profile with maximum 5 images.
+  * `PATCH /user/profileCovPic`: Upload cover images for the user profile with a maximum of 5 images.
 * **Message**
   * `GET /message`: Retrieve all messages.
-  * `POST /message/:receiverId`: Send message to a specific user by his id.
+  * `POST /message/:receiverId`: Send a message to a specific user by his id.
   * `DELETE /message/:messageId`: Delete message.